bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

     > The `transfer` command submits a transfer transaction to the network.
     >
     > **Global Options:**
-    >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark-CLI config file
+    >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark CLI config file
     >
     > **Command Options:**
     >* `receiver` - The identifier of the recipient's Bitmark Account.
-This can be a Bitmark Account Number or the Bitmark Account's identity, if it's stored in the Bitmark-CLI config file
+This can be a Bitmark Account Number or the Bitmark Account's identity, if it's stored in the Bitmark CLI config file
     >
     > `txId` - The id of the last transaction of the Bitmark that is being transferring.
     >